 Do you leave mail on the POP3 server?
 See this section.
 By default Outlook 2010 and up automatically leave POP3 mail on the server for 14 days.

 Things to keep in mind when you are preparing the new computer:

 - You really only need to move the PST and create a new profile using this PST, the other files Outlook uses are created as you use Outlook.

-- If you use Windows Easy Transfer to move your Outlook data, you may need to recreate your Outlook profile as the move process can corrupt the profile.
+- If you use Windows Easy Transfer to move your Outlook data (not recommended), you may need to recreate your Outlook profile as the move process can corrupt the profile.

 - You need to install Office (or Outlook) on the new computer.
 You can only move user data, not the program itself.